 The article reported that Sharon said the three men left Johnson’s Winterport home to take care of Mike.
 She also implicated the three men in Mike’s escape.
-I knew that that part of Sharon Sargent’s information was absolutely false.
+I knew that part of Sharon Sargent’s information was absolutely false.
 I know for a fact that Linda Gray was the only person who helped Mike escape from the courthouse.

 At the time, I believed Sharon Sargent was telling the truth, regardless of knowing her information about the three men being involved in Mike’s escape was false.
 I strongly believed her because she said that the three men killed Mike because they believed Mike informed on Percy Sargent’s drug deal.
 I also believed her because she said the men hit Mike in the head before setting the cottage on fire.
 Fire Inspector Ricker’s information that Mike was on the floor before the fire was set and Linda telling my sister that the police told her that Mike was knocked unconscious before the fire was set supported her story, I believed.